shesl-meow/Note/安全技术/题目/2019de1ctf/babyrsa.md

 from sage.all import *
 from binascii import a2b_hex

-from CrackNearPQ import CrackNearPQ from CrackSmallE import CrackSmallE from CrackEPhiNotMutual import CrackEPhiNotRP from const import *
+from sheslcrypto.RSA import CrackNearPQ, CrackSmallE, CrackEPhiNotRP from const import *

 if __name__ == "__main__":